d3/d3-plugins/cubehelix/README.md

    * hsl(300, 60%, 0%)
    * hsl(-240, 60%, 100%)

-While the original cubehelix color scheme always uses the full range of lightness from 0% to 100%, note that it is possible in this interpolator to use a subset of this range, by specifying start and end colors with different lightnesses.
+While the original cubehelix color scheme always uses the full range of lightness from 0% to 100%, note that it is possible in this interpolator to use a subset of this range by specifying start and end colors with different lightnesses.

 <a href="#interpolateCubehelix_gamma" name="interpolateCubehelix_gamma">#</a> d3.interpolateCubehelix.<b>gamma</b>(<i>gamma</i>)

-Returns a cubehelix interpolator factory with the specified <i>gamma</i> correction value of 1.
+Returns a cubehelix interpolator factory with the specified <i>gamma</i> correction value.
 For example, to create the default cubehelix color scheme with a gamma correction value of 1.2:

 ```js
 var cubehelix = d3.interpolateCubehelix.gamma(1.2)("hsl(300,60%,0%)", "hsl(-240,60%,100%)");